TatyanaKorLarina/rsschool-cv/cv.md

 * __Telegram:__ @tatyanakorlarina

 ## About Myself
 I am a teacher of English.
 I work for Skyeng.
 I have students all over the world.
 I really like my job but I want to try something new.
 So my goal now is to work as a front-end developer for an international company.
 I have necessary soft skills such as adaptability, communication skills, self-motivation, teamwork, problem-solving, stress resistance, time-management and of course emotional intelligence.Two years ago I studied HTML, CSS, JavaScript at SkyPro.
-But it was long ago, so I need to refresh my knowledge and obtain some to become a successful and reliable developer.
+But it was long ago, so I need to refresh my knowledge and obtain some to become a successful and reliable front-end developer.
 ## Skills
 * HTML
 * CSS